The Doctor of Philosophy in Biostatistics requires completion of the following:

 - PhD students must serve as a Teaching Assistant for at least one quarter.

-- All Biostatistics students are expected to participate in the annual department retreat usually held in the fall.
+- All Biostatistics students are expected to present a poster at and participate in the annual department retreat usually held in the fall.